levii-pires/bunsai/README.md

 #### Tips

+- Since Router always return a Response object, the `headers` object will be ignored by the [loader](#module).
 - The fastest matcher is `"*"`.
 - The second fastest matcher is RegExp.
 - Never declare strings, RegExp, arrays or functions that have equal structures (or function names);
   when the Router declares your handler on the channel it uses `matcher.name ?? matcher.toString()`.
 - Also avoid unnamed function matchers, as an unnamed function 'name' property will always be an empty string;
   this way you will avoid `Error: '' already exists on this middleware channel` when declaring two unnamed functions on the GET channel (e.g.).